fbpx

 • You will need to state the rent amount per week or month, when it is to be paid, whether it is to be paid in cash or by direct debit.

 • How much notice each side needs to give for the lodger to leave.
-30 days is usually standard.
+The legal minimum is one pay period or 28 days, whichever is longer.

 • It is reasonable to ask for about a month’s rent in advance.
 This can also act as a deposit in case of damages.
 If the lodger decides to move out, and there are no damages, then the deposit can be given back.